AdobeDocs/experience-manager-65.en/help/managing/seo-and-url-management.md

 }
 ```

-Furthermore, the functionality implemented for XML sitemaps can be used in different use cases as well, for example to add the canonical link or the language alternates to a page's head.
+Furthermore, the functionality implemented for XML sitemaps can be used for different use cases as well, for example to add the canonical link or the language alternates to a page's head.
 Please refer to the [SeoTags](https://javadoc.io/doc/com.adobe.cq.wcm/com.adobe.aem.wcm.seo/latest/com/adobe/aem/wcm/seo/SeoTags.html) interface for more information.

 ### Creating 301 redirects for legacy URLs {#creating-redirects-for-legacy-urls}